Faylixe/wage/Part I - Introduction/02 - Memory.md

 - _fr.faylixe.yage.memory.bank.SingletonMemoryBank_

 Before moving foward to strategy based implementation, don't forget that we need to validate our implementation with tests !
-As we want tests to be reusable through distinct implementations we can have a specialized test interface which handles writing related test :
+Thanks to previously made test interfaces, we only need to implement the test instance factory method :

 ```java
 public final class ArrayMemoryBankTest extends IMemoryBankTest {